Jaume-JCI/ds-blocks/README.md

 - Enable the use of sampling components that not only change the variables (or columns) but also change the number of observations (or rows), by either under-sampling or over-sampling.
 This is not supported by standard scikit-learn components.

+For further details, please see the [documentation](https://jaume-jci.github.io/block-types/)

 ## Install

 pip install block-types

+## Documentation

+Documenation can be found [here](https://jaume-jci.github.io/block-types/)